 Social consumption lounges are not yet open in Nevada, since lawmakers are waiting a bit to see how these lounges perform in other cities.
 Plans will likely be finalized late 2018, with the first consumption lounges looking to launch in 2019.

 Paint and Puff is open, however, which is a location that accommodates up to 60 people and includes painting, a game room, retail room, yoga lounge and snack lounge, as well as legal cannabis consumption.
 The caveat is that Paint and Puff only allows for the consumption of CBD products, not THC.
 Visitors can get a CBD cartridge and a CBD pen, but the owners are waiting for THC pot lounges to be legalized to expand their offerings.

-Other businesses are looking to launch as well, with some combining transportation for safer and more responsible consumption, and others looking to have events and seminars to educate the public on safe marijuana consumption.
+Other businesses are looking to launch as well, with some combining transportation for safer and more responsible consumption, and others looking to have events and seminars to educate the public on safe cannabis consumption.

 Visit Euphoria Wellness

 At Euphoria Wellness, we’re so excited for the possibility of consumption lounges in Las Vegas.
-As the first marijuana dispensary in Las Vegas, we’re pioneers in providing expertise, education and guidance on marijuana products and consumption to local residents, which will be complemented by safe, secure consumption lounges.
+As the first cannabis dispensary in Las Vegas, we’re pioneers in providing expertise, education and guidance on cannabis products and consumption to local residents, which will be complemented by safe, secure consumption lounges.
 Visit our site to learn more about us and check out our menu to see what we have to offer!